mcollina/autocannon/README.md

     * `outputStream`: The stream to output to. default: `process.stderr`.
     * `renderResultsTable`: A truthy value to enable the rendering of the results table. default: `true`.
     * `renderLatencyTable`: A truthy value to enable the rendering of the latency table. default: `false`.

+### autocannon.aggregateResult(results[, opts])

+Aggregate the results of one or more autocannon instance runs, where the instances of autocannon have been run with the `skipAggregateResult` option.

+This is an advanced use case, where you might be running a load test using autocannon across multiple machines and therefore need to defer aggregating the results to a later time.

+* `results`: An array of autocannon instance results, where the instances have been run with the `skipAggregateResult` option set to true. _REQUIRED_.
+* `opts`: This is a subset of the options you would pass to the main autocannon API, so you could use the same options object as the one used to run the instances. _REQUIRED_.
+    * `title`: A `String` to be added to the results for identification. _OPTIONAL_ default: `undefined`.
+    * `url`: The given target.
+Can be HTTP or HTTPS.
+More than one URL is allowed, but it is recommended that the number of connections is an integer multiple of the URL. _REQUIRED_.
+    * `socketPath`: A path to a Unix Domain Socket or a Windows Named Pipe.
+A `url` is still required to send the correct Host header and path. _OPTIONAL_.
+    * `connections`: The number of concurrent connections. _OPTIONAL_ default: `10`.
+    * `sampleInt`: The number of milliseconds to elapse between taking samples.
+This controls the sample interval, & therefore the total number of samples, which affects statistical analyses. default: 1.
+    * `pipelining`: The number of [pipelined requests](https://en.wikipedia.org/wiki/HTTP_pipelining) for each connection.
+Will cause the `Client` API to throw when greater than 1. _OPTIONAL_ default: `1`.
+    * `workers`: Number of worker threads to use to fire requests.

 ### Autocannon events